-OIG will conduct a two-part study to assess inpatient hospital billing.
+OIG (Office of Inspector General) will conduct a two-part study to assess inpatient hospital billing:

 - Part one will analyze Medicare claims data to provide the background information.
 OIG will determine how inpatient hospital billing has changed over time and how inpatient billing varied among hospitals.